askui/askui/docs/docs/general/06-Tutorials/custom-element.md

 - **name** (*`string`, optional*):
     - A unique name that can be used for filtering for the custom element.
 If not given, any text inside the custom image will be detected via OCR.
 - **threshold** (*`number`, optional*):
     - A threshold for how much a UI element needs to be similar to the custom element as defined.
-Takes values between `0.0` (== all elements are recognized as the custom element which is probably not what you want) and `1.0` (== elements need to look exactly like defined by `CustomElementJson` which is unlikely to be achieved as even minor differences count).
+Takes values between `0.0` (== all elements are recognized as the custom element which is probably not what you want) and `1.0` (== elements need to look exactly like the `customImage` which is unlikely to be achieved as even minor differences count).
 Defaults to `0.9`.
 - **rotationDegreePerStep** (*`number`, optional*):
     - Step size in rotation degree.
 Rotates the custom image by this step size until 360° is exceeded.
 The range is from `0` to `360`.
 Defaults to `0`.
 - **imageCompareFormat** (*`'RGB' | 'grayscale'`, optional*):